Mavericks Governor Mark Cuban Says Vegas NBA Team Will Do Well In Las Vegas

 "If they just play the Lakers and Clippers everybody will just come down from LA and just tear it up.
 But yeah they'll do great here."

-However, NBA Commissioner Adam Silver last shared the NBA doesn’t have any plans to expand anytime soon.
+However, NBA Commissioner Adam Silver recently said the NBA doesn't have any plans to expand anytime soon.

 “We are not discussing that at this time,” Silver said.
 “As I’ve said before, at some point, this league will invariably expand, just not at this moment.”